eth-fabric/constraints-specs/specs/preconf-api.md

     While the Constraints API aims to be unopinionated about how slasher contracts are implemented, it's assumed that `SignedDelegation` messages are part of the evidence used to slash a proposer.
 ---

-### Endpoint: `/constraints/v0/constraints`
+### Endpoint: `/constraints/v0/relay/constraints`

 Endpoint for submitting a batch of constraints to the relay.
-The constraints are expected to be signed by a `delegate` BLS private key.
+The constraints are expected to be signed by a `delegate` BLS private key, whose corresponding public key is specified in a `SignedDelegation` message.

 - Method: `POST`
 - Response: Empty